 CANCER101 is a 501c3 patient advocacy organization established in 2002, whose mission is to empower, inform and engage patients and their caregivers to take control over their diagnosis, navigate the cancer journey, and partner with their healthcare team to make informed decisions.
 CANCER101 meets cancer patients and their families on the front line and turns a chaotic experience into a calm and organized plan of attack.

 Led by Vice President Joseph Biden, the White House Cancer Moonshot Task Force was created “to double the rate of progress in cancer research and treatment, striving to accelerate what could be achieved in ten years in just five.”
 To date, more than 7,000 individuals—from oncologists to cancer researchers to hospital administrators to survivors—have convened local summits to share information and increase the progression toward a cure.
-On Monday, October 17, Vice President Biden released the task force’s final report, along with his own Executive Findings after traveling to many of the major nerve centers in the cancer community.
+Vice President Biden released the task force’s final report, along with his own Executive Findings after traveling to many of the major cancer centers in the community.
 He also unveiled a new set of federal actions, private sector actions, and collaborative partnerships to further advance the goals of the Cancer Moonshot Task Force.